 What will it cost to change the oil?

 Well, to be honest, oil change is the cheapest form of preventive maintenance that you can invest in for your automobile.
 Having said that, if you are a student on a frugal budget or a first-time car owner, there’s every possibility that a sneaky sales rep might take you for a ride.
 Here you can read the ultimate guide on how to get the cheapest oil change near you.

-So, it pays to be informed and updated about oil change prices at all times.
+So, it pays to be informed and updated about the price of the oil change at all times.

 How much does an oil change cost?That depends on three key variables.

 - The type of motor oil used: There are four main varieties to choose from.
 At the top of the range is synthetic oil, which offers better resistance to extreme temperatures and contains additives to protect your engine.
 Synthetic blends come next followed by high mileage motor oil.
 Last but not least, you have conventional motor oil.
 If you are unsure about which one to pick, refer to your owner’s manual.
 If the recommendation is for synthetic, don’t pinch your pennies and opt for a cheaper variety.
 Because of the premature wear and tear that occurs will cost you a lot more in the long run.

 - DIY vs. Paid services: There’s always the temptation to change the oil yourself.
 And it does have its perks.
 Zero downtime (or so you think), fewer chances of unexpected damages, no sleazy upsell or hidden charges.
 But, it’s not recommended if you are doing it solely to save some money.
 Because it’s a time and labor-intensive task.
 You will be spending hours watching YouTube videos, borrowing tools (or buying them) and heading to your buddy’s garage if you don’t have a jack stand to safely lift the vehicle.
 When you compare that with the convenience and cost of getting a quick oil change done at an auto repair service, it’s a no-brainer.